Indanarishi/bookmark-app-js/README.md

 # bookmark-app-js
-Javascript Bookmark App Local Storage
+Javascript Bookmark App using Local Storage and supported with Bootstrap